-C. Rural infrastructure Initiatives
+Rural infrastructure initiatives

-African continental infrastructure initiatives have failed to prioritise rural infrastructure, which is also often over-shadowed by other mega-projects.
-Africa's infrastructure challenges are outlined in the Programme for Infrastructure Development in Africa (PIDA).
-PIDA is designed as a successor to the NEPAD Medium to Long Term Strategic Framework (MLTSF).
+African continental infrastructure initiatives have failed to prioritise rural infrastructure, as it is over-shadowed by mega-projects.
+Africa's infrastructure challenges are outlined in the Programme for Infrastructure Development in Africa (PIDA) which is designed as a successor to the NEPAD Medium to Long Term Strategic Framework (MLTSF).
 It aims to establish an adequate, cost effective and sustainable regional infrastructure base to promote Africa's socio-economic development and integration into the global economy (AfDB, 2012).
-In 2010, at the AU Summit, African Heads of State identified, endorsed and prioritized seven infrastructure projects.
-These include: the development of the Kinshasa Brazzaville Road-Rail Bridge Project (Republic of Congo); the development of a gas pipeline linking Nigeria to Algeria; the development of broadband ICT and links to fiber-optic networks in neighboring states (Rwanda) and the development of the north-south corridor rail and road project (South Africa) (AU, 2011).
+In 2010 African Heads of State identified, endorsed and prioritized seven infrastructure projects at the AU Summit.
+These included: the development of the Kinshasa Brazzaville Road-Rail Bridge Project (Republic of Congo); the development of a gas pipeline linking Nigeria to Algeria; the development of broadband ICT and links to fiber-optic networks in neighbouring states (Rwanda) and the development of the north-south corridor rail and road project (South Africa)(AU, 2011).

-The PIDA does not expressly articulate a policy on rural infrastructure despite the Africa Infrastructure Country Diagnostic's (AICD) study recommends further rural investment.
-Whilst the PIDA looks at the infrastructure challenges on a macro-level, it does not adequately take into account the daily struggles faced by grassroots communities in their communities and localities that are caused by infrastructure deficits.
-It is therefore necessary to integrate rural infrastructure into the wider PIDA program.
+The PIDA does not expressly articulate a policy on rural infrastructure despite the Africa Infrastructure Country Diagnostic's (AICD) study recommending further rural investment.
+Whilst the PIDA looks at the infrastructure challenges on a macro-level, it does not adequately take into account the daily struggles faced by grassroots communities that are caused by infrastructure deficits.
+It is therefore necessary to integrate rural infrastructure into the wider PIDA programme.